ezsystems/ezpersonalization-documentation/docs/ecommerce_plugins/oxid.md

 ## Disabling embedded recommendation

-Several database-intensive cross selling boxes are available in OXID out of the box they should be deactivated.
+Several database-intensive cross selling boxes are available in OXID out of the box and they should be deactivated.
 It can be done in the OXID admin back end in `/Master Settings/Core Settings/Performance/Enhanced Performance Settings`

 ![Disabling embedded recommendation](img/oxid_disable_embedded.png "Disabling embedded recommendation")